juraj-hrivnak/Pakku/docs/topics/Exporting-a-Modpack.md

 This can be, for example, the `config` directory, or the CraftTweaker/KubeJS script directories.

-An override can also be a single file.
-In the case that you want to bundle a `README` or other files with your modpack.
+An override can also be a single file - in the case that you want to bundle a `README` or other files with your modpack.

 Overrides must be added to the [config file's](Config-File.md) `overrides` field for Pakku to be able to recognize them.